 Frequently Asked Questions

-The electromagnatic transmitter and reciever is ideal for all your conductive locating needs.
-Most residential properties opting to install a new pool or fence will require a private locate to understand where the utlities fall in their backyards to avoid costly damages and outages in service:
+Most residential properties opting to install a new pool, landscaping, sprinkler system or a fence will require a private locate to understand where the utilities fall in their backyards to avoid costly damages and outages in service:

 Private electrical lines